ChrstphrHll/npc_gen/students/Kanoi Xharlion.md

 # Kanoi Xharlion
 ---
 ### Description
-- Dwarf Artificer from Beleriand
+- Dwarf Artificer from Aldercrown Empire
 - 2nd year Diplomacy student in Elkenval
-- short frizzy red hair that's plain, Pale Brown eyes, and Tan skin
+- shoulder length wavy red hair that's plain, Pale Brown eyes, and Tan skin
 - Is Sarcastic and Odd, and has Professionalism as their ideal

 ### Organizations